About WatchGuard DNSWatch

 DNSWatch protects your network from malicious sites and phishing attempts.
 You can also block domains in specific content categories such as alcohol, gambling, and online dating.
 When your network appliance or Firebox receives a DNS query on a protected network, it uses DNSWatch as the DNS resolver.
 If the request is to a domain on the Domain Feeds list or filtered domains list, then DNSWatch returns a block page instead of the requested content.
 If the domain is not on the lists, DNSWatch returns the requested content to the user.

 You can also create a content filter policy to block domains by categories.
-For information about content filter policies, see Manage Content Filter Policies.
+For information about content filter policies, see Manage User Access to Content.

 If the domain is a known threat or filtered content: